inversify/InversifyJS/README.md

 Let's take a look to the InversifyJS features!

 #### Support for classes
 InversifyJS allows your classes to have a direct dependency on other classes.
-When doing so you will need to use the `@injectavle` decorator but you will not be required to use the `@inject` decorator.
+When doing so you will need to use the `@injectable` decorator but you will not be required to use the `@inject` decorator.
 ```ts
 import { Kernel, injectable, inject } from "inversify";